 Copper price today: What’s next?

 Copper currently has many factors working in its favor.
-After enjoying a boost this past year, it’s possible that further strikes in 2018 may impact supply, driving prices up further.
-Increased demand and supply from China, along with other drivers, will also play a part in whether copper prices swing up or down.
+After enjoying a boost this past year, it’s possible that further supply disruptions and improved demand may continue to impact the market, driving copper prices up further.
+Regardless, major player China will continue to be the biggest factor at play in whether copper prices swing up or down.

 What do you think is next for the red metal?
 Tell us in the comments what you think drives the copper price today, and what could be in store for the future.